JenniferHemmerich/JUBioactivities/README.md

 The processing of the original files is done as follows:

-1.The Matrix of Assay results
+1. The Matrix of Assay results
 For the assay results the assay data is read in and converted to a standard format:
 Continuous values are kept as given, binary values are converted to 1 if the assay outcome is positive, 0 if negative and NA if not available.
 Multiclass assays are encoded as one